-Most games get a thorough review, screenshots, an editor rating as well as a user rating.
+Abandonia give each game a thorough review, screenshots, and an editor and user rating.
 You can browse and download old PC games by name, year, rating and category.
-As the site is focused on DOS games, you won’t find any of the ‘newer’ abandonware games here, but the vast DOS archive should satisfy most of your gaming needs — at least for a while.
+As the site is focused on DOS games, you won’t find any of the “newer” abandonware games here, but the vast DOS archive should satisfy most of your old gaming needs.

 Abandonware Dos is a very active site, too.
-Each title comes with its own site rating, title specification (e.g. abandonware, protected status, freeware), release date, screenshots, as well as a recent(ish) video play-through and snippets of game-related facts.
+Each title comes with a site rating, title specification (e.g. abandonware, protected status, freeware), release date, screenshots, as well as a recent(ish) video play-through and snippets of game-related facts.

-What I really like about Abandonware Dos is its open approach to its abandonware site status.
+What I like about Abandonware Dos is its open approach to its abandonware site status.
 The site owner clearly states their compliance with take-down notices.
 Furthermore, the site features direct links to GOG.com.
 These are found on the direct game page, as well as featured titles on the site homepage.

 RGB Classic Games features a wide range of classic DOS games, previously unreleased titles, and even some “modern” DOS titles.
 The entire site is “dedicated to preserving classic games for defunct PC operating systems” such as DOS, CP/M-86, OS/2, Win16, and Win9x, as well as making them easier to play on modern systems.

-You can search for games using genre and/or operating system, as well as the company name, legal status, year released, and interestingly, video mode.
+You can search for games using genre and operating system, as well as the company name, legal status, year released, and interestingly, video mode.
 Furthermore, testament to RGB Classic Games mission, you can play a significant number of titles on a site-hosted emulator, including Keen Dreams, Hexen, and one of my all-time favorites, Transport Tycoon.

-Even though site navigation is not optimal, they host plenty of great games – both new and old.
-If you don’t want to search, you might want to consider their ‘top 10 games’ in the sidebar.
+Even though site navigation is not optimal, they host plenty of great games, both new and old.
+If you don’t want to search, you might want to consider their “top 10 games” in the sidebar.
 It is the only way of sorting titles by rating.
 Otherwise, you can search their database by name, data (type), genre, or OS.

 Honorable Mention: The Internet Archive

 The Internet Archive is a non-profit organization dedicated to preserving one of the core tenets of the internet: universal access to all knowledge.
 Old video games certainly require protection, and The Internet Archive agrees.
 In 2014, The Internet Archive brought 900 classic arcade games to our browsers, preserving and promoting some of the best.
-A year later, in 2015, The Internet Archive announced it would preserve over 2,300 classic DOS games.
+A year later in 2015, The Internet Archive announced it would preserve over 2,300 classic DOS games.